top of page

 Meme format of Moby with "Beep" in big letters above his head

-Using videos, graphics, and text, create a meme that highlights the fact that anyone can be a computer programmer.
+Using videos, graphics, and text, create a meme highlighting that anyone can be a computer programmer.

 Code a meme